cakephp/cakephp/CONTRIBUTING.md

-You can also register on [Travis CI](https://travis-ci.org/) and from your [profile](https://travis-ci.org/profile) page enable the service hook for your cakephp fork on github for automated test builds.
+You can also register on [Travis CI](https://travis-ci.org/) and from your [profile](https://travis-ci.org/profile) page enable the service hook for your CakePHP fork on GitHub for automated test builds.

 To run the sniffs for CakePHP coding standards: